 2. Blue Buffalo Life Protection Formula Chicken and Brown Rice

 This kibble blends chicken, brown rice, and vegetables for a balanced meal with a familiar texture that's easy for most adult dogs to eat.
-It's a practical, grain-inclusive option for daily feeding and appeals to those seeking natural ingredients with added antioxidants.
-The formula is suitable for Labs who do well with poultry-based diets.
+It's a grain-inclusive option for daily feeding and appeals to those seeking natural ingredients with added antioxidants.
+The formula supports dogs who do well with poultry-based diets.

 What We Like: